tarantool/crud/README.md

 stages in parallel on the affected replica sets, and refreshes stale routes before the target functions start.
 The storage dispatcher additionally holds a write reference for each declared bucket while processing its calls.
-Thus a client timeout cannot let that bucket move while a target function is still running.
+Thus a client timeout cannot let that bucket move on that storage while a target function is still running.
+This local reference is not transferred to a new master during failover.
 Calls handled by one storage run sequentially.
 Calls for the same bucket preserve input order; relative execution order between different buckets is not guaranteed.

 On success, the method returns `result.results` in input order.
 Every item contains exactly one of `returns` or `error`; a target function error does not